cocos/cocos-docs/en/ui-system/components/editor/webview.md

 | **LOADED**| WebView is finished loading.
 | **ERROR**| Errors occurred when loading web pages.

-For more information, please refer to the [WebView Events](../../../api/en/classes/webview.webview-1.html#webviewevents) documentation or [22.webview example](https://github.com/cocos-creator/test-cases-3d/tree/v3.0/assets/cases/ui/22.webview) of the test-cases-3d samples bundled with Creator.
+For more information, please refer to the [WebView Events](../../../api/en/classes/webview.webview-1.html#webviewevents) documentation or [22.webview example](https://github.com/cocos-creator/test-cases-3d/tree/v3.0/assets/cases/ui/22.webview) of the `test-cases-3d` samples bundled with Creator.

 ## Details Explanation

-Currently this component is only available on Web (Both PC and Mobile), iOS and Android (Not supported in the v2.0.0~2.0.6).
-You can't use it on Mac or Windows which means if you preview WebView on these platforms, there is nothing to show.
+Currently this component is only available on Web (Both PC and Mobile, iOS and Android (Not supported in the v2.0.0~2.0.6).
+It cannot be use on Mac or Windows which means if you preview **WebView** on these platforms, there is nothing to show.

 > **Notes**:
 > 1. This component doesn't support load HTML file or execute JavaScript.